BabylonJS/SmartFilters/readme.md

 ### demo

-Entry point of the demo application for creating and running Smart Filters.
+Entry point of the demo application integrating Smart Filters.
 This demo is also used as the dev inner loop for working on the Core.

 More info can be found in the dedicated [readme](./packages/demo/readme.md).